xkevin168/MatrixCalculator/README.md

 # MatrixCalculator
-A simple calculator for matrix operations.
+A calculator that multiplies two arbitrary sized, and resizable matrices.